tigerabrodi/tree-fun-experiment/README.md

 the project currently has 5 species. oak. pine. birch. maple. sakura.

-it also has giant forest mode, gpu leaf wind, ktx2 bark textures from fal, and a live control panel for structure, forest size, and wind.
+it also has giant forest mode, gpu leaf wind, ktx2 bark textures from fal, chunked forest rendering, and a live control panel for structure, forest size, and wind.

 ## what is in here